datawithdev/content-workflow/content/tableau-function-dateadd.md

 DATEDIFF(('hour', -4, DATE1)

 The above formula subtracts 4 hours from the current day and time.
-The 'interval' parameter can take on other values (e.g. year, month, etc
+The 'interval' parameter can take on other values (e.g. year, month, w etc.)